thanpolas/grunt-github-pages/README.md

 1. All the contents of `_site` folder will be deep copied to `_site_git` overriding.
 2. The Current Working Directory will change to `_site_git`.
-3. The command `git add .` will be performed.
+3. The command `git add -A .` will be performed.
 4. The command `git commit -am "auto commit"` will be performed.
 5. The command `git push origin gh-pages` will be performed.